bowenshi/across-domains/README.md

 # Domain-Relevance of Influence: Characterizing variations in online influence across multiple domains on social media

-The latest version of the data set and codes can be found in the branch
+The latest version of the data set and codes can be found at the branch

 https://github.com/bowenshi/cross-domains/tree/master